 Hopefully this will enable you to choose the best option for environmentally responsible disposal of the biodegradable bags.

-Biofilm or PLA (Poly-Lactic-Acid) is obtained from corn, potato or other starch/sugar sources.
+PLA (Poly-Lactic-Acid) is obtained Principally from corn, although it is possilbe to use other starch/sugar sources.

 These plants grow by photo-synthesis, absorbing CO2 from the air, minerals and water from the soil and the energy from the sun;

 The starch and sugar content of the plants is converted into lactic acid by micro-organisms by fermentation;